Filtered deformations of elliptic algebras: Filtered deformations

 \begin{cor} Let $C$ be a smooth projective curve of positive genus, ${\cal L}$ an ample line bundle on $C$, and $B$ the corresponding homogeneous coordinate ring.
-Then any homogeneous $k$-derivation on $B$ of negative degree vanishes. \end{cor}
+Then any homogeneous element of $\Der^k(B)$ of negative degree vanishes. \end{cor}